-1) Primarily includes prepayment costs incurred in connection with early debt extinguishment as well as litigation costs related to the Merger.
+2) Primarily includes prepayment costs incurred in connection with early debt extinguishment as well as litigation costs related to the merger with American Realty Capital-Retail Centers of America, Inc. in February 2017.

 Reflects legal costs incurred related to disputes with tenants due to store closures or other challenges resulting from COVID-19.
 The tenants involved in these disputes had not recently defaulted on their rent and, prior to the second and third quarters of 2020, had recently exhibited a pattern of regular payment.
-Based on the tenants involved in these matters, their history of rent payments, and the impact of the pandemic on current economic conditions, the Company views these costs as COVID-19-related and separable from its ordinary general and administrative expenses related to tenant defaults.
-The Company engaged counsel in connection with these issues separate and distinct from counsel the Company typically engages for tenant defaults.
-The amount reflects what the Company believes to be only those incremental legal costs above what the Company typically incurs for tenant-related dispute issues.
-The Company may continue to incur these COVID-19 related legal costs in the future.
+Based on the tenants involved in these matters, their history of rent payments, and the impact of the pandernic on conditions, the Company views these costs as COVID-19-related and separable from its ordinary general and administrative expenses related to tenant defaults.
+The amount reflects what the Company voice to be only those incremental legal costs above what the Company voice incurs for tenant defaults.
+The amount reflects what the Company voice incremental legal costs above what the Company voice incremental legal costs in the company voice.

-3) Represents amounts related to deferred rent pursuant to lease negotiations which qualify for FASB relief for which rent was deferred but not reduced.
-These amounts are included in the straight-line rent receivable on the Company's consolidated balance sheet but are considered to be earned revenue attributed to the current period for which rent was deferred for purposes of AFFO as they are expected to be collected.
-Accordingly, when the deferred amounts are collected, the amounts reduce AFFO.
-For rent abatements (including those qualified for FASB relief), where contractual rent has been reduced, the reduction is reflected over the remaining lease term for accounting purposes but represents a permanent reduction and the Company has, accordingly reduced its AFFO.
+4) Represents amounts related to deferred rent pursuant to lease negotiations which qualify for FASB relief for which rent was deferred but not reduced.
+These amounts are included in the straight-line rent receivable on the Company's consolidated balance sheet but are considered to be collected.
+These amounts reduced, the amounts reduce AFFO.
+For rent abatements (including those qualified for FASB relief), where contractual rent has been reduced, the emounts reduced.
+Accordingly, when the deferred amounts reduce AFFO.
+For rent abatements (including those qualified for FASB relief), where contractual rent has been reduced, the reduction is reflected over the remaining lease term for accounting purposes but represents a permanent reducing and the Company has accordingly collected all previously deferred for purpose.